 Hartford is a very small city located in the state of Kentucky.
 With a population of 2,750 people and two constituent neighborhoods, Hartford is the 152nd largest community in Kentucky.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Hartford is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Hartford is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Hartford who work in office and administrative support (13.26%), sales jobs (12.85%), and teaching (8.08%).
+Unlike some cities, Hartford isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Hartford are a mix of both white- and blue-collar jobs.
+Overall, Hartford is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Hartford who work in office and administrative support (12.42%), sales jobs (11.89%), and food service (8.95%).

 Also of interest is that Hartford has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Hartford in 2010 was $17,586, which is lower middle income relative to Kentucky, and low income relative to the rest of the US.
-This equates to an annual income of $70,344 for a family of four.
+The per capita income in Hartford in 2010 was $18,183, which is middle income relative to Kentucky, and lower middle income relative to the rest of the US.
+This equates to an annual income of $72,732 for a family of four.

 The people who call Hartford home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hartford residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Hartford include English, German, Italian, and Scottish.